mmenestret/jdegoes.github.io/_posts/2019-01-25-zio-threads.md

 The unique guarantee that `lock` provides is semantically well-defined and stronger than any other effect system in Scala: the specified task will _always_ execute on the given thread pool, even in the presence of asynchronous boundaries.

 The `lock` function is the missing ingredient for principled task location in purely functional effect systems.
-It lets you trivially verify with local reasoning that, for example, blocking effects will always be executed on a blocking thread pool; or that a client request will always happen in a client library's thread pool (and so forth).
+It lets you trivially verify with local reasoning that, for example, blocking effects will always be executed on a blocking thread pool; that a client request will always happen in a client library's thread pool; or that a UI task will always execute on the UI thread, even if composed with other tasks that may need to execute elsewhere.

 ### Unyielding

-The second method that ZIO provides to support thread management is `IO.unyielding`, which allows you to lock a task on the blocking thread pool.
+The second method that [ZIO](https://github.com/scalaz/scalaz-zio) provides to support thread management is `IO.unyielding`, which allows you to lock a task on the blocking thread pool.

 {% highlight scala %}
 IO.unyielding(task)